Oxsomi/core3/docs/types.md

 C8 has some useful helper functions:

 - C8 **C8_toLower**(C8): Transforms char to lowercase.

 - C8 **C8_toUpper**(C8): Transforms char to uppercase.

 - C8 **C8_transform**(C8, EStringTransform): Transforms the character (upper, lower or no modification).

 - Bool **C8_isBin**(C8): Checks if the char is binary (0-1).

 - Bool **C8_isOct**(C8): Checks if the char is octal (0-7).

 - Bool **C8_isDec**(C8): Checks if the char is decimal (0-9).

 - Bool **C8_isHex**(C8): Checks if the char is hex (0-9A-Fa-f).

 - Bool **C8_isNyto**(C8): Checks if the char is nytodecimal (0-9A-Za-z_$).

 - Bool **C8_isAlpha**(C8): Checks if the char is alpha (A-Za-z).

 - Bool **C8_isAlphaNumeric**(C8): Checks if the char is alphanumeric (0-9A-Za-z).

 - Bool **C8_isUpperCase**(C8): Checks if the char is uppercase (A-Z).

 - Bool **C8_isLowerCase**(C8): Checks if the char is lowercase (a-z).

 - Bool **C8_isUpperCaseHex**(C8): Checks if the char is uppercase hex (A-F).

 - Bool **C8_isLowerCaseHex**(C8): Checks if the char is lowercase hex (a-f).

 - Bool **C8_isWhitespace**(C8): Checks if the char is whitespace (space, tab, CR, LF).

 - Bool **C8_isNewLine**(C8): Checks if the char is a newline (CR, LF).

-- Bool **C8_isValidAscii**(C8): Checks if the char is valid ascii (>= 0x20 && < 0x7F).
+- Bool **C8_isValidAscii**(C8): Checks if the char is valid ascii (>= 0x20 && < 0x7F or \t,

+  \n or \r).

 - Bool **C8_isValidFileName**(C8): Checks if the char is valid for use in a file name (valid ascii and not: <>:"|?*/\\).

 - U8 **C8_bin**(C8): Converts the char to binary (0-1) or returns U8_MAX if invalid.

 - U8 **C8_oct**(C8): Converts the char to octal (0-7) or returns U8_MAX if invalid.

 - U8 **C8_dec**(C8): Converts the char to decimal (0-9) or returns U8_MAX if invalid.

 - U8 **C8_hex**(C8): Converts the char to hex (0-15) or returns U8_MAX if invalid.

 - U8 **C8_nyto**(C8): Converts the char to nytodecimal (0-63) or returns U8_MAX if invalid.

 - C8 **C8_createBin**(U8): Converts the binary (0-1) to a char or returns C8_MAX if invalid.

 - C8 **C8_createOct**(U8): Converts the octal (0-7) to a char or returns C8_MAX if invalid.

 - C8 **C8_createDec**(U8): Converts the decimal (0-9) to a char or returns C8_MAX if invalid.

 - C8 **C8_createHex**(U8): Converts the hex (0-15) to a char or returns C8_MAX if invalid.

 - C8 **C8_createNyto**(U8): Converts the nytodecimal (0-63) to a char or returns C8_MAX if invalid.

 ## BigInt and U128 (types/big_int.h)

 BigInt is an unsigned integer that can perform anywhere from 64 to 16320 bit operations.
 U128 is specifically optimized for 2 U64s working together as one (or anything else the hardware might support), while BigInt is several U64s.
 BigInt is less optimal than U128 due to having a variable width.

 Both types have the following helper functions: